-Vorschriften is a project that relies on invented language to translate personal history.
-These paintings use autobiographical alphabets to pictorially spell out words, with an emphasis on transcribing language that relates to the experience of living in a female body— particularly things that are uncomfortable, surreal, confusing, traumatic, or abstract.
-In a culture where both female pain and pleasure are often misunderstood, undervalued, or ignored, I'm interested in creative a positive space for these topics.
-I'm also curious about how playfulness and nonsense can be utilized to interpret difficult memories, feelings, and experiences.
+Vorschriften is a project that relies on invented language to translate intimate details.
+These paintings use pictographic alphabets to spell out words pertaining to the complex relationships we have with our bodies— particularly things that are uncomfortable, surreal, confusing, traumatic, or abstract.
+I'm interested in creating a positive space for stories about bodies that are often silenced, shamed, or otherwise met with cultural muteness.
+I'm also curious about how playfulness and nonsense can be used to interpret difficult experiences.

-This series is inspired by the Pennsylvania Dutch tradition of Vorschriften, which were writing exercises made in the late 1700s to mid 1800s using a distinctive German calligraphic script called fraktur.
-The pieces of Vorschriften I’ve made here spell out words based on original alphabets, with each letter of the English alphabet corresponding to a personally relevant symbol.
+This series is inspired by the Pennsylvania Dutch tradition of vorschriften, which were writing samples made in the late 1700s to mid 1800s using a distinctive German calligraphic script called fraktur.
+The pieces of vorschriften I’ve made here spell out words based on original alphabets, with each letter of the English alphabet corresponding to a personally relevant symbol.
 As a consequence of the spelling process, disparate symbols are closely arranged within the same composition.
-This speaks to my own experience that conflicting elements— joy and humiliation, self-consciousness and self-confidence, humor and heartbreak— often live simultaneously in the same body.
+This speaks to my own experience that conflicting elements— joy and humiliation, self-consciousness and self-confidence, humor and heartbreak— often live together at the same time in the same body.
 My aim with this project, and with my creative practice as a whole, is to give space to this reality.